Calvinp/Revelio/README.md

 * `make_backup` - Makes a local backup of the bot's prompt database and settings.
 Settings contains the Discord Token secret, so it cannot send you the backup.
 * `ping` - Replies `Pong` so you know the bot is up.
 * `test` - Replies with information about the server the bot is connected to.
+* `prompt_channel_test` - Posts a test message to the prompt channel to verify that it is set properly.

 ## Setup the Bot